News & Events

 Korry Harvey recognized in Western Today and in receiving the 2014 Diversity Achievement Award

 Communication Studies Senior Instructor and Assistant Director of Forensics Korry Harvey's work regarding issues of racism and discrimination is featured in Western Today's article Harvey works to find common ground.
-He received the Diversity Achievement Award in 2014 to recognize his effort to increase better multicultural understanding at Western.
+He received the Diversity Achievement Award in 2014 in recognition of his effort to increase better multicultural understanding at Western.

 Jacob "JD" Boucher named 2014-15 Outstanding Graduate of Communication Studies